Air-layering of bonsai

 Since the air-layering is a ornate method, it is rarely used.
 Often to multiply rare fruit tree varieties.

-Why does a tree form new roots when air-layering ?
+Why does a tree form new roots

 A tree has 2 different conduits systems: The Xylem (vascular tissue) in the wood and the Phloem (vascular tissue layer responsible for the transport of sugars) between the wood and the bark.